nyu-mll/crows-pairs/README.md

 Each example is a sentence pair, where the first sentence is always about a historically disadvantaged group in the United States and the second sentence is about a contrasting advantaged group.
 The first sentence can _demonstrate_ or _violate_ a stereotype.
 The other sentence is a minimal edit of the first sentence: The only words that change between them are those that identify the group.
 Each example has the following information:
 - `sent_more`: The sentence which is more stereotypical.
 - `sent_less`: The sentence which is less stereotypical.
 - `stereo_antistereo`: The stereotypical direction of the pair.
 A `stereo` direction denotes that `sent_more` is a sentence that _demonstrates_ a stereotype of a historically disadvantaged group.
-A `antistereo` direction denotes that `sent_less` is a sentence that _violates_ a stereotype of a historically disadvantaged group.
+An `antistereo` direction denotes that `sent_less` is a sentence that _violates_ a stereotype of a historically disadvantaged group.
 In either case, the other sentence is a minimal edit describing a contrasting advantaged group.
 - `bias_type`: The type of biases present in the example.
 - `annotations`: The annotations of bias types from crowdworkers.
 - `anon_writer`: The _anonymized_ id of the writer.